ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Introduction
 {: #introduction}

-This paper provides an overview of {{site.data.keyword.cloud_notm}}’s security capabilities and then proceeds to discuss options, best practices and solutioning guidance associated with that capability.
+This paper provides an overview of {{site.data.keyword.cloud_notm}}’s security capabilities and then proceeds to discuss options, best practices and solutioning guidance associated with those capabilities.
 But note this paper only discusses Virtual Private Cloud (VPC) Infrastructure as a Services (IaaS) security capabilities.
 Security in other areas such as VMWare and OpenShift will be handled in different papers.

 This document is geared towards cloud consultants, architects, engineers, etc. and it assumes that the reader has a level of cloud proficiency and general knowledge of security concepts.
 This paper is not meant to be a cloud or security tutorial, nor is it meant to be technically comprehensive with the particular security solutions noted.